 Designing a questionnaire

 Survey questionnaires can be a relatively simple way to obtain market research data, and taking the time to create a well-designed questionnaire can give you useful and accurate insight into your audience's opinions.
-The tips that follow can help to ensure that your market research questionnaire is well designed.

 Keep it as short and simple as possible